VictorRobellini/pfSense-Dashboard/plugins/README.md

+# Installing the Plugins
+Perhaps the easiest method of installing these plugins is by utlizing the "Filer" plugin in pfSense.
+Simply type the entire file name (i.e. "/usr/local/bin/plugin_name") and paste the code into the window.
+Make sure to set the permissions to be "0755", as they default to "0644" which is NOT executable!
 # telegraf_pfinterface.php
 IP Address and subnet for IPv4 and IPv6 are collected.
 I don't have an ipv6 on the dashbaord because I don't use it.